solidheron/okaloosa-automatic-radio/README.md

 3. **Keyword Flagging and Alert System (`Keyword_flaging_and_alert_push.py`)**:
    - Analyzes the transcriptions to flag keywords such as street names, business names, and crime-related terms.
    - The flagged keywords are organized into two separate files for detailed review and action.

+4. **Keywords Storage (`keywords.py`)**:
+   - This script contains the keywords used for flagging police codes and street names specific to Okaloosa County.
+   - While the classification can apply to most English-speaking areas, street names and ten codes will need to be adjusted to fit different regions in the US.

 ### Usage